How to write Hebrew with English letters

 e Segol, Tzeire e in get

-i Khirik e in zebra
+i Khirik ee in feed

-o Kholam, Kamatz katan o in both,
+o Kholam, Kamatz katan o in both

 u Shuruk, kubutz oo in book